adriancm93/Mixed_Effects_with_Bootstrapping_Tutorial/Tutorial.md

 *Before continuing, I would like to shout-out my research-partner, twitter-and-zoom-friend, and future podcast Co-host: **Sam Struthers** @Sam_S35.
 I learned a lot about data viz from him while working on a project together.*

+*The last shout-out (I promise) goes to Analytics Twitter extraordinaire and great buddy Daniel Houston @CowboysStats for his help with clarity and presentation.
+It doesn't matter how good the analysis if you can't tell the story effectively!*

 Data viz is very important and now we will prepare the data for plotting.
 I decided not to include Opposing Defensive Team in the plot.
 I feel like a lot more simulations are needed to capture its true effect (around 1000 maybe).
 Maybe one day.